eficode-academy/terraform-fundamentals/05-Setup VM Using Terraform.md

 To avoid incurring unnecessary charges, use the command `terraform destroy` to clean up all resources once you complete the exercises.

-Certainly!
-To provide clear instructions for generating and visualizing the Terraform dependency graph, you can frame it as an optional additional task within your documentation like this:

 **Extra Task: Visualizing the Terraform Dependency Graph**:

 For those interested in visualizing how Terraform manages dependencies within your configuration, you can generate and view the dependency graph using the following commands: